This post is also available in: Français (French)

 For more information about the Revenu Québec Voluntary Disclosure program, click here.

-For more information about the recent changes to Revenu Québec’s Voluntary Disclosure program, click here.
+For more information about the recent changes to Revenue Québec’s Voluntary Disclosure program, click here.

 Our office has processed a large number of voluntary disclosures with both the Canada Revenue Agency and the Quebec Minister of Revenue.
 We have developed systems to efficiently summarize financial information and create reports designed present information in a format acceptable to Voluntary Disclosure processing officers with both the Canada Revenue Agency and the Quebec Minister of Revenue.